Swimmers: Here's How to Improve Your Dryland

 Swimmers work hard in the pool, where they learn the lessons of progression, mastering the process, and staying ahead of the injury curve.

-And yet, too often this attention to detail is not carried over into the gym and their dryland work.
+And yet, too often, this attention to detail is not carried over to the dryland workouts swimmers do to build swim-specific strength.

 Jun Jeong, the strength and conditioning coach for the men’s and women’s swimming and diving program at the University of Virginia has these pointers for swimmers–both prospective and current–looking to take their performance to the next level during their collegiate swimming careers.